-Audi has been caught cheating on its diesel emissions.
-First, there was the widespread _dieselgate_ story for 2.0L 4-cylinder engines.
-Second, there was a lesser known cheat as part of the ZF8 8-speed transmission.
-What consequences does the company now face?
+Audi was caught cheating on its diesel emissions with defeat devices.
+Twice.
+It started with the widespread dieselgate story for 2.0L 4-cylinder engines and was followed with a lesser known cheat for vehicles with the ZF 8-speed transmission.

 Back in 2008, the Environmental Protection Agency (EPA) implemented tougher emissions standards for cars.
 That forced automakers to come up with creative solutions to balance their emissions output with consumer demand for fuel economy and performance.